 One-sort makes recycling easier!
 Simply rinse your containers and place all recyclables loose or in paper bags in your one-sort cart.
 Do not place plastic bags in your recycling cart.
 You may collect your recycling in plastic bags, but you must dump the recyclables out of the plastic bag into the cart and place the plastic bag in the garbage or bring it to a second hand store for reuse or a participating grocery store for recycling.
-You may also collect your recycling in a resuable bag and empty the contents into your one-sort cart for collection.
+You may also collect your recycling in a reusable bag and empty the contents into your one-sort cart for collection.
 Click here for a PDF version of the recycling guide.

 Visit our Acceptable Recyclables webpage to see what all you can recycle.
 For more detailed information on paper and contianer recycling, visit the following pages:

 Food, Beverage & Other Container Recycling

 Plastic Bag Recycling at Participating Drop-Off Locations: Clean and dry plastic bags and films (that are stretchy) can be brought to participating grocery and retail stores for recycling.
 Plastic films include: bread bags, plastic wrap from around cases of water, toilet paper and paper towel, zipper snack and sandwich bags (remove the zipper part).
 Plastic films that cannot be recycled at participating drop-off locations include: cracker bags, chip bags, and other films that do not stretch or are dirty.
 Plastic bags or plastic film may not be placed in One-Sort Recycling carts.

 Solid Waste & Recycling completed a citywide educational tag on all customer’s One-Sort recycling carts in October 2015.
 The goal of the educational tag was to remind residents that plastic bags and film are not accepted in the recycling program.
 Recycling should be placed loose in One-Sort recycling carts.
 Plastic bags and film get caught in the gears at the recycling facility resulting in the facility shutting down for several hours a day to remove plastic bags and films from the gears.